Covid-19 travel restrictions state by state - KRDO

 Massachusetts

-Otherwise, visitors must quarantine for 10 days or have proof of a negative Covid-19 test taken within 72 hours of arrival.
+Otherwise, visitors must quarantine for 10 days, have proof of a negative Covid-19 test taken within 72 hours of arrival or test upon arrival and quarantine until a negative result is returned.
 You could be fined $500 a day if you don’t comply.
 Check here for updates.

 Michigan

-Note: UPDATE: Visitors to Minnesota are asked to quarantine for 14 days or follow CDC guidelines on how to shorten a quarantine.
-Also note that many indoor venues of interest to tourists have capacity limits and restrictions.
-Find out more: Explore Minnesota | Minnesota Department of Health.